cartrawler/cartrawler.github.io/docs/android/customisation/themes.md

 ---

-By Default, the colour for text and icons on colour backgrounds are white for native SDK.
+By default, the colour for text and icons on colour backgrounds are white for native SDK.
 If your brand colours are a bright colour (high luminosity), it's recommended you change to a dark text theme for legibility of text and colours.

 <picture>
   <source media="(max-width: 799px)" srcset="/uploads/theming-example.png">